nubbel/SkinKit/README.md

 Installation
 ============

 It's recommended to use a workspace where you put both your project and the **SkinKit** framework as siblings.
-It may also work if you put **SkinKit** as a subproject of you app, but I haven"t tested it yet.
+It may also work if you put **SkinKit** as a subproject of your app, but I haven"t tested it yet.

 Requirements
 ------------